opsb/ember-orbit-todos/README.md

 Example app for ember-orbit and ember-cli.
 Currently uses orbitjs' in-memory store.
 Examples using other stores to follow soon.

+Note that you need to run

+$ npm rm ember-cli-ember-data --save-dev

+to remove ember-data as a dependency when create a new project with ember-cli

 ## Installation